dottxt-ai/outlines/docs/cookbook/chain_of_thought.md

     )
 ```

-For a given user prompt, for example:
+For a given user prompt:

 ```python
 user_prompt = "9.11 and 9.9 -- which is bigger?"
 ```

-We can use `generate.regex` by passing the Pydantic class we previously defined, and call the generator with the Hermes prompt:
+we can use `generate.regex` by passing the Pydantic class we previously defined, and call the generator with the Hermes prompt:

 ```python
 generator = generate.regex(model, regex_str)